Omerlo-Technologies/ex_cycle/README.md

 You can specified a duration using the option `:duration`.
 The value uses the `Duration` structured, introduced in elixir `1.17`.

-> For every Elixir's versions before `1.17`, you must clone this structure to obtain the same behaviour.
+> For every Elixir's versions before `1.17`, we have been cloned this structure to obtain the same behaviour.

 ### Timezones